-For current established suppliers, assess their risk (if it has not already been done), and start with the steps listed in the Post Implementation section above as needed.
+For currently established suppliers, assess their risk (if it has not already been done), and start with the steps listed in the Post Implementation section above as needed.
 It is important to keep in mind that supplier monitoring is the last step of a cascading progression.
 The initial identification of process and data impacted as well as initial security requirements are used to formulate purchasing requirements.
-The answers to the requirements are used to evaluate potential suppliers and refine the security requirements.
-The evaluation and risk assessment of finalists refine the security requirements that will, in turn, be added as language to the contract or statement of work.
+The answers to the requirements are used to evaluate potential suppliers and refine security requirements.
+The evaluation and risk assessment of finalists refine the security requirements that will, in turn, be added as the language to the contract or statement of work.
 And, finally, it is the final contract and corresponding risk level that determine the appropriate supplier monitoring approach.

 A. 15.2.2 Managing changes to supplier services

 Changes to the provision of services by suppliers, including maintaining and improving existing information security policies, procedures and controls, should be managed, taking account of the criticality of business information, systems and processes involved and re-assessment of risks.